About this program

 Why sliced apples?

 A study published by Cornell Cooperative Extension and Cornell University’s Center for Behavioral Economics in child Nutrition programs (BEN Center) in 2011 served as the catalyst for Foodlink’s apple-slicing operations.
-It found that consumption rates among children (in Wayne County middle schools) rose more than 70% when kids were given sliced apples as opposed to whole apples.
+It found that consumption rates among children (in Wayne County middle schools) rose more than 70% when schools offered sliced apples as opposed to whole apples.
 Local farms lack the infrastructure and equipment to slice their own apples, so Foodlink founder Tom Ferraro decided to take a chance, and the rest is history.

 Today, in Foodlink’s state-of-the-art commercial kitchen, local apples are washed, sliced, bagged, and distributed in individual serving sizes to schools in our region.
 As an official New York Grown & Certified facility, Foodlink purchases apples from Fowler Farms in Wolcott, NY, and from Sun Orchard Fruit Company in Burt, NY, which partners with 30 farms across western and central New York.
 As demand for Foodlink’s sliced apples has risen since we moved into our new kitchen in 2017, so has our production capabilities.